The cure for high prices… is high prices: Local expert weighs in on inflation report

 But how do we remedy this?
 Wade says it’s a change in habits.
 Remember he said, “the best cure for high prices, is high prices”.

-Which means, “when prices go up, if we want them to go down, we need to stop paying for those goods,” said Wade.
+This means, “when prices go up if we want them to go down, we need to stop paying for those goods,” said Wade.

 In other words, suppliers and businesses have no reason to lower prices if we keep paying high prices for it.